ibm-cloud-docs/netezza/webconsole/netezza-database-assistant.md

 Open the database assistant from the Netezza web console, and then ask it to help you with a range of Netezza tasks, including:
 - Answering your questions about Netezza
-- Detecting and helping to resolve lock contention issues
 - Monitoring your Netezza instance, including getting information about:
     - Active connections
     - SQL activity
     - Resource usage
-    - Schemas, table spaces, indexes, and tables in the system
+    - Schemas, databases, and tables in the system
     - Users
     - Backups
     - Compute scaling